Very Rare Cancer Consortium

 The Very Rare Cancer Consortium is a unified group of world-renowned clinicians and researchers across NYC collectively seeking to pinpoint the genetic cause for rare diseases.
 The New York Genome Center has an established framework, including: a network of clinicians, a city-wide infrastructure for sample collection, and an institutional review board (IRB) approved protocol to guarantee patient protection.

 The Very Rare Cancer Consortium (VRCC) will conduct genomic analyses on very rare cancer cohorts for retrospective and prospective cases, potentially producing insights to inform treatments for patients.
 The goal is ultimately to identify novel treatments or new indicators for already approved therapies.

-The NYGC aims to partner with institutions both nationally and internationally to acquire more samples, expanding the number of cases per tumor type to at least 50.
-Additional profiling methods will be added to increase the number of cases sequenced, and we plan to create a deeper engagement with the patient advocacy community.
+In Phase 2, the NYGC will partner with institutions both nationally and internationally to acquire more samples, expanding the number of cases per tumor type to at least 50.
+Additional profiling methods will be added to increase the number of cases sequenced per month and to create a deeper engagement with the patient advocacy community.
 Phase 2 will expand aims of Phase I with the continuance of tissue sample acquisition and processing; next generation sequencing; building a genomic database to distinguish patterns in very rare cancers.

 Tissue Sample Acquisition and Processing: The consortium will collect tissue samples from academic centers across NYC through an established process and store the samples in a CLIA certified lab for central pathology review at the NYGC.
 Clinical tests at the NYGC have been validated for fresh, frozen and FFPE (formalin fixed paraffin embedded) specimens.